Complete Natural Preservation You Can Trust

 Overall, global markets are aligning toward stricter safety, greater transparency, environmental accountability, and stronger documentation rigor.
 This raises the bar for how preservatives are selected, validated, justified, and disclosed—favoring integrated preservation strategies to build multi-mode actions, minimal irritation, and sustainability-driven principles.

 Consumer expectations now drive brand standards.
-As a result, formulations are clean, transparent, and evidence based.
+As a result, formulations are clean, transparent, and evidence-based.
 They include full allergen disclosure and stronger supply chain visibility.
-Formulas are microbiome friendly and formulated for skin.
+Formulas are microbiome-friendly and formulated for skin.
 Therefore, brands prefer gentle, low irritation systems designed for long-term skin tolerance.
-Sensitive skin is a high growth product claim.
+Sensitive skin is a high-growth product claim.
 Biodegradable product claims have become more important than all-natural claims in recent years.
 Sustainability plays an integral role in performance.
 Biodegradability, environmental compatibility, and cold process compatibility are often core requirements for sustainability.

 Inolex offers preservation systems to meet these requirements.
 Finally, “trust through science” is preferred.
-Brands that clearly demonstrate safety substantiation, strong challenge test results, and intentional formulation design earn greater credibility and loyalty from regulators, retailers and consumers. •
+Brands that clearly demonstrate safety substantiation, strong challenge test results, and intentional formulation design earn greater credibility and loyalty from regulators, retailers, and consumers.

 About the Author